YeeitsAlex/UCR-Life-Guide-App/README.md

 6. `expo login` (should be automatically logged in after signing up)

-`7.
-Download the expo app on iOS/Android`
+7. `Download the expo app on iOS/Android`

 **Running Instructions**